Aarya-Kul/Automatic-privacy-vision/EVAL.md

 1. Obfuscate all license plates that are fully visible
 2. Obfuscate all business signs containing legible store names
 3. Obfuscate all addresses
-4. Obfuscate all street signs with street names
+4. Obfuscate all street signs with street names, and other text identifying locations
-5. Obfuscate all electronic screens displaying sensitive or private content (e.g., messages, emails)
+5. Obfuscate sensitive or private content (e.g., emails, social media) on electronic screens, but not screens in general
 6. Obfuscate all personal documents and ID cards
-7. Ensure all group photos have identifiable faces obfuscated, while non-human elements are preserved
+7. Ensure all images have identifiable faces obfuscated, while non-human elements are preserved
 8. No obfuscation on irrelevant objects (e.g., tickets, random objects)

 In effect, 1. through 6. are about false negatives, and 7. is about false positives.